 Researcher Ira Jänis-Isokangas

 Dr Ira Jänis-Isokangas has been working as a researcher and head of training at the Aleksanteri institute, part of the University of Helsinki.
 She has been studying the sociopolitical development in Russia and in the Soviet Union with a particular focus on power, resistance, legislation and security bodies.
 She has also studied the importance of nationalism in the behaviour of Finnish activists and Soviet youth in Georgia.
 In the Finns in Russia between 1917 and 1964 project, Jänis-Isokangas examines the Finns who ended up in the Ural region and in Kazakhstan and their fates.

 Researcher Jesse Hirvelä

 Master of Political Science Jesse Hirvelä is a postgraduate student at the University of Helsinki.
 He has been studying Eastern Europe, the history of Russia and the Soviet Union at the turn of the 20th century, and Finnish communists in the Russian Civil War.
-His dissertation focuses on the Finns in Leningrad and Ingria, and their relationship to nationalism and the questions of Soviet nationality.
-In the research project by the National Archives of Finland, Hirvelä specialises in the fates of Finns in the St Petersburg/Leningrad region and in Eastern Karelia.
+The dissertation of Hirvelä deals with the Finnish communists in Leningrad, their activities in Ingria, and their relationship with the Bolshevik nationality policy.
+In the project, his responsibilities include the St. Petersburg region and Soviet Karelia.